facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 "physics_simulator"
 	- string
 	- What physics engine should be used for dynamics simulation.
-Currently supports "bullet" for Bullet physics simulation, and "none", meaning kinematic motion is to be used.
+Currently supports "bullet" for Bullet physics simulation, and "none", meaning kinematic motion is to be used, where collisions will still occur but forces are not applied.
 "gravity"
 	- 3-vector
 	- The default gravity to use for physical modeling.
 This can be overridden by Stage attributes.